Mental health: Meditation

-Lucid Dreaming
+Lucid dreaming

 Lucid dreaming has been found to be associated with greater mental well-being.
 It also was not associated with poorer sleep quality nor with cognitive dissociation.
 There is also some evidence lucid dreaming therapy can help with nightmare reduction.

 Mental fitness

 Mental fitness is a mental health movement that encourages people to intentionally regulate and maintain their emotional wellbeing through friendship, regular human contact, and activities that include meditation, calming exercises, aerobic exercise, mindfulness, having a routine and maintaining adequate sleep.
-Mental fitness is intended to build resilience against every-day mental health challenges to prevent an escalation of anxiety, depression and suicidal ideation, and help them cope with the escalation of those feelings if they occur.
+Mental fitness is intended to build resilience against every-day mental and potentially physical health challenges to prevent an escalation of anxiety, depression, and suicidal ideation.
+This can help people, including older adults with health challenges, to more effectively cope with the escalation of those feelings if they occur.

 Spiritual counseling

 Spiritual counsellors meet with people in need to offer comfort and support and to help them gain a better understanding of their issues and develop a problem-solving relation with spirituality.
 These types of counselors deliver care based on spiritual, psychological and theological principles.